hexops/fastfilter/README.md

 * [**Andrew Gutekanst**](https://github.com/Andoryuuta) - _for providing substantial help in debugging several issues in the Zig implementation._

 If it was not for the above people, I ([@slimsag](https://github.com/slimsag)) would not have been able to write this implementation and learn from the excellent [C implementation](https://github.com/FastFilter/xor_singleheader).
 Please credit the above people if you use this library.

-## Changelog

-The API is generally finalized, but we may make some adjustments as Zig changes or we learn of more idiomatic ways to express things.
-We will release v1.0 once Zig v1.0 is released.

-- **v0.9.0** (not yet published):
-  - Added much improved benchmarking suite with more details on memory consumption during filter population, etc.
-  - Properly exposed the `Fuse(T)` type, for arbitrary-bit-size fuse filters.
-- **v0.8.0**: initial release with support for Xor and Fuse filters of varying bit sizes, key iterators, serialization, and a slice de-duplication helper.